 11 Surprising Health Benefits of Singing

-Singing brings joy to many people – but did you know that your passion for singing can lead to incredible benefits in your physical, emotional, and social health?
-Here are 11 reasons why singing is good for you.
+Singing brings joy to many people – but did you know that your passion for singing can lead to other surprising benefits?
+Consider all the health benefits of singing and you’ll never want to sit silent ever again!

 Singing strengthens the immune system